-'''

-python tools/github_stats.py --milestone $MILESTONE > stats.rst

-'''

-which may need some manual cleanup of stats.rst.
-Add the cleaned stats.rst results to docs/source/whatsnew/github-stats-X.rst where X is the numerical release version (don't forget to add it to the git repository as well).
-If creating a major release, make a new github-stats-X.rst file; if creating a minor release, the content from stats.rst may simply be added to the top of an existing qithub-stats-X.rst file.
+python tools/github_stats.py --milestone \$MILESTONE > stats.rst which may need some manual cleanup of stats.rst.
+Add the cleaned stats.rst results to docs/ source/whatsnew/github-stats-X.rst where X is the numerical release version (don't forget to add it to the git repository as well).
+If creating a major release, make a new github-stats-X.rst file; if creating a minor release, the content from stats.rst may simply be added to the top of an existing github-stats-X.rst file.

-- Edit docs/source/whatsnew/index.rst to list the new github-stats-X file you just created. - Remove temporarily the first entry called development (you'll need to add it back after release).
+- Edit docs/source/whatsnew/index.rst to list the new github-stats-X file you just created. - You do not need to temporarily remove the first entry called development, nor re-add it after the release, it will automatically be hidden when releasing a stable version of IPython (if version_extra in release. py is an empty string.